yukyunglee/yukyunglee.github.io/content/post/241130-seminar/index.md

 ---
-title: 👩🏻‍🏫 Gaved an invitied talk at Korea University@[DAIS lab](https://dais.korea.ac.kr/) about Goal-Oriented Language Model
+title: 👩🏻‍🏫 Gaved an invitied talk at Korea University@DAIS Lab
-summary:
+summary: about Goal-Oriented Language Model and Evaluation
 date: 2024-09-25
 ---